Bonjour, are you looking for the perfect name for your cat in French?

 French Cheese Names

-- Bleu (blue cheese but also the colour blue in French and how to order an extra bloody rare steak in French)
+- Bleu (Also the colour blue and what you call extra bloody rare steak in French)

 - Brie